mouseless-eth/Listing-Sniping-Bot/README.md

 npm install
 ```
 ### Setup & Config
 This project uses [dotenv](https://github.com/motdotla/dotenv#readme) to handle all config variables.
-To set it up, create a `.env` file in the **project home directory** and edit it to include descriptions for the following variables
+To set it up, create a `.env` file in the **project home directory** and edit it to include descriptions for the following variables:
-- `MNEMONIC` 12 word wallet mnemonic phrase
+- `MNEMONIC` 12 word mnemonic phrase for a HDWallet
-- `NODE_URL` http url of the node we will connect to
+- `NODE_URL` **http url** of the node that the bot will connect to
 - `ROUTER_ADDR` dex router address
 - `FACTORY_ADDR` dex factory address
-- `TOKEN_IN_ADDR` address of token we are sending to router (token we are selling e.g. weth/matic/dai)
+- `TOKEN_IN_ADDR` address of token we are sending to router (**token we are selling/swapping** e.g. weth/matic/dai)
 - `TOKEN_OUT_NAME` **name of the token that we want to snipe**
-- `SELL_AMT` amount of token that we want to send to router
+- `SELL_AMT` amount of token that we want to send to router (amount of token_in to swap)
 - `MIN_LIQUIDITY` the minimum amount of liquidity the pool needs for a trade to be executed
-- `IMPERSONATE` whale address used for testing to create liquidity pools
+- `IMPERSONATE` whale address used for testing to create initial liquidity pool

 an example of a `.env` config file
 ```